canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     1. Virtualisation (for workloads which are architected to not depend on a single compute node).
     2. Storage (Block & Object).
     3. Network for instances.
   3. Downtime must be directly attributable to Canonical in order for it to count against the service level and is measured across a 12 month period.
 Planned maintenance windows and any requests by the customer are not taken into account when calculating uptime.
+Planned maintenance is carried out as required by Canonical, Monday to Friday during Canonical working days.

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>